Mastering Financial Biases in Divorce: A Guide for Professionals

 Strategies for Mitigation:

-- Play Devil's Advocate: Respectfully challenge assumptions and ask for alternative explanations.
+- Play Devil's Advocate: Respectfully challenge assumptions and ask for alternative explanations for the "evidence" they are presenting.

 - Self-Audit: Ensure you aren't subconsciously favoring evidence that supports your initial assessment of the case.